 Protect the Peninsula’s Future (PPF) is a nonprofit public benefit corporation dedicated to environmental protection, enhancing the quality of life of Washington State’s North Olympic Peninsula since 1973.

 DUE TO OUR EFFORTS (often with the valuable assistance of others)…

-- Two major oil port proposals were defeated.
+- Two major proposals for Port Angeles to become an oil port were defeated.

 CURRENT ACTIVITIES AND GOALS…

 1) Toxic waste cleanup relating to the Rayonier pulp mill and landfills in Port Angeles